KunkelAlexander/3d-voxel-painter/README.md

 ### 7. Save and load filepickers

-Also support savings of chunked data.
+Also support saving and loading chunked data.

 <p align="center">
   <a href="figures/development_snapshots/Screenshot from 2025-12-19 21-34-05.png">